 Risk Our response to the risk Valuation of treasury bill and treasury bond The classification and measurement of T-Bill and T-Bond require judgment and complex estimates.
 We assessed the processes and controls put in place by the Group to identify and confirm the existence of financial instruments.
 In the absence of a quoted price in an active market, the fair value of T-Bills and T-Bonds is determined using complex valuation techniques which may take into consideration direct or indirect unobservable market data and complex pricing models which We obtained an understanding, evaluated the design and tested the operating effectiveness of the key controls over the financial instrument valuation processes, including controls over market data inputs into valuation models, model governance, and valuation adjustments. require an elevated level of judgment.
 We tested a sample of the valuation models and the inputs used in those models, using a variety of techniques, including comparing inputs to available market data.
 Finally assessed the appropriateness and presentation of disclosures against relevant accounting standards and Bangladesh Bank guidelines.
 See note no 6.1 & 6.2 to the financial statements Valuation of deferred tax assets The Bank reports net deferred tax assets to totaling BDT 172 million as at 31 December 2019.
 We obtained an understanding, evaluated the design and tested the operational effectiveness of the Group's key controls over the recognition and measurement of DTAs and the assumptions used in estimating the Group's future taxable income.
-The Bank reports net deferred tax assets to totaling BDT 172 million as at 31 December 2019.
-Significant judgment is required in relation to deferred tax assets as their recoverability is dependent on forecasts of future profitability over a number of years. design and tested the operational effectiveness of the Group's key controls over the recognition and measurement of DTAs and the assumptions used in estimating the Group's BDT 172 million as at 31 December 2019.
-Significant judgment is required in relation to deferred tax assets as their recoverability is dependent on forecasts of future profitability over design and tested the operational effectiveness of the Group's key controls over the recognition and measurement of DTAs and the assumptions used in estimating the Group's future taxable income.
-We also assessed the completeness and accuracy of the data used for the estimations of future BDT 172 million as at 31 December 2019.
-Significant judgment is required in relation to deferred tax assets as their recoverability is dependent on forecasts of future profitability over design and tested the operational effectiveness of the Group's key controls over the recognition and measurement of DTAs and the assumptions used in estimating the Group's future taxable income.
+Significant judgment is required in relation to deferred tax assets as their recoverability is dependent on forecasts of future profitability over a number of years.
 We also assessed the completeness and accuracy of the data used for the estimations of future taxable income.
-We involved tax specialists to assess key assumptions, controls, recognition and
+We involved tax specialists to assess key assumptions, controls, recognition and measurement of DTA's. assumptions, controls, recognition and assumptions, controls, recognition and measurement of DTA's.
+Finally assessed the appropriateness and presentation of disclosures against IAS 12